 2018 Three Minute Thesis (3MT) Winners

-Ranked 1st in Queensland and 11th in the world on the Shanghai Global Rankings of Academic Subjects
+Ranked 1st in Australia and 2nd in the world on the Shanghai Global Rankings of Academic Subjects

 Recent School Research Achievements

 At the 43th Australian and New Zealand Annual Scientific Meeting on Intensive Care (11 - 13 October, 2018 Adelaide, South Australia) PhD candidate Laura Alberto (supervised by Professor Andrea Marshall, Dr Rachel Walker and Professor Leanne Aitkin) won the Best Nursing Scholarship award and Professor Wendy Chaboyer and her team including Dr Frances Lin and Professor Lukman Thalib won the Best Nursing Free Paper.